 3 Candle nuts/6 cashew nuts/3 macadamia nuts

-Now pour in the spices paste we blend together just now, cook until water reduced and the paste thickened, now add the curry leaves, 3 tbps of curry powder, stir well, add chicken piece, and reduced heat to medium low, slightly toward the lower side.
-This is crucial as this step is to cook the chicken pieces till its grease come out.
+4. Cook until the chicken pieces changes color and reduced heat to medium low, slightly towards the lower side.
+This is crucial as this step is to release grease from the chicken.
 This may take about 10 minutes or so, depending on your stove.

-When the oil starts showing at the edge of chicken pieces, add the potato pieces, stir well and cover the lid, cook for another 3-5 minutes.
+5. When the oil started showing at the edge of chicken pieces, add potato, stir well and cover with lid, cook for another 5 minutes.

-Dilute the coconut milk powder in 1 cup of warm water, pour over the chicken pieces, stir well, and bring it to boil, reduced the heat to low and simmer the curry for about 35 minutes, DO NOT boil the curry at high heat, this will make the chicken tasteless and texture dried.
+6. Dilute coconut milk powder in 2 cups of warm water and add it to the pot, crank the heat up to rolling boil.
+Then reduced the heat to low and simmer the curry for about 35 minutes.
+DO NOT boil the curry at high, this will break the chicken and mush the potatoes.

-Seasoned with salt before serving, allowed the chicken curry to sit for about 20 minutes after cooking would let the gravy thickened and become creamier, in another word, tastier!
+7. Seasoned with salt and sugar before turning off the stove.
+Allowed the chicken curry to sit on stove for about 20 minutes after cooking, this will thickened the gravy and taste creamier.

 I love to serve this with Kawan Brand Malaysian Paratha... its the best combination, ever!